 Type of gift or Benefit Recipient Obligations Gift Disposal Guidelines 1.
 Historical, Cultural and protocol Gift and Benefit Historical, cultural and protocol gifts and benefits (regardless of value).
-Examples: Plaque or certificate presented by a visitor to the area Historical book Artwork • protocol gifts should be :
+Examples: • Plaque or certificate presented by a visitor to the area • Historical book • Artwork Recipients must provide details to the Chief Executive Officer with a completed Gifts and Personal Benefits Declaration Form.
+The Chief Executive Office shall determine whether historical, cultural, and protocol gifts should be : • Retained or purchased by the recipient; or • Placed on public display; or • Otherwise stored or disposed of.